Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 ## Implementation notes

-### Chaning the minimum coding sequence cutoff value
+### Changing the minimum coding sequence cutoff value

 The minimum coding sequence cutoff value chosen dependson the amplicon being analyzed and is chosen empirically.
 It is a good idea to test a suite of cutoff values and select a cutoff based on the results.